 Footnote: If anyone needs assistance on PLA (polylactide) Film biodegradable packaging made from annually renewable plants, please let me know.
-Since most all gloves are manufactured in Asia, a conversion to PLA film packaging will be easy.
-PLA films and labels are readily available in Asia.
+Since most all gloves are manufactured in

 This is a recent case study which I wrote for Assembly Magazine.
 Its a long post but it seemed easier to post it as is rather than provide a link.

 A prominent automotive parts manufacturer that powder coats parts for a hard, tougher finish needed better gloves that provided day-long comfort, good grip with high dexterity; eliminated deposit of body oils and lint on parts; and offer cost savings.

 The manufacturer tried various gloves for this new production line but workers found these gloves uncomfortable to wear for long-shift work; increased hand fatigue and perspiration; or left lint on parts.
 Other less expensive gloves also wore out quickly since workers had to load 25,000 parts per day onto the production conveyor hangers.

 The manufacturer turned to GO Gloves™ (Gloves-Online, Inc.) for a solution since they were experienced glove specialists and handled a broad range of gloves for industrial applications.
 Once GO Gloves identified the production requirements and problems together with worker’s concerns, they offered 3 coated glove options based on performance, comfort, and price.

 After weeks of testing the finished parts and reviewing worker evaluations, the manufacturer selected the All-Day® Micro-Dot Gloves since this model addressed each production problem and increased worker acceptance.